prinnevald/project-ideas/README.md

 * Python script to deauthenticate users from Wi-Fi
 * CMS for ACM ICPC SIG (Being done by Rauan, Nuradil, Hafiz)
 * Some sort of library or a module for a Hobot bots (Sherkhan knows) as a support for JS and app development stuff.
 * Write a telegram bot that will tell you how much money is left on your astracard.
-For that you have to bypass captcha (TO-DO)
+(EASY)